What Happens Once You Plead Guilty or are Found Guilty – The Sentencing Process in Criminal Proceedings

 An accused person is convicted (found by the Court to be guilty of the offence in question) in 2 situations:

-• The charges are read out to the accused, and the accused pleads guilty.
-Thereafter the Statement of Facts are read out to him.
+a.
+The charges are read out to the accused, and the accused pleads guilty.
+Thereafter the Statement of Facts is read out to him.
 The accused then admits to the facts and is convicted.
+This will raise the question of what happens after pleading guilty in Singapore.

-What then follows the conviction is the sentencing process in criminal proceedings.
+What then follows the conviction is the sentencing process in criminal courts in Singapore.

 We shall cover the 7 steps common to the sentencing process in criminal courts in Singapore.
 We shall also cover the topic of Newton Hearings briefly.
 These 8 steps/topics covered in this article are as follows: